ChimeraTK/Watchdog/README.md

 It is created during the install process.
 Once you edit `WatchdogServerConfig.xml` the variable tree of the server changes.
 In that case use `watchdog-server-xmlGenerator` to recreate `/etc/chimeratk/watchdog-server/WatchdogServer.xml` with an updated variable tree.
 This is the reason why also `watchdog-server-xmlGenerator` is installed in addition to the  `/etc/chimeratk/watchdog-server/WatchdogServer.xml` file.

+When upgrading the watchdag server package the persist file is temporaryly copied to `/etc/chimeratk/watchdog-server/` and treated as configuration file.
+In consequence the persist file is the same after upgrading the watchdog server packge.
+This is also true if the watchdog server package is removed and installed again later.
+Only purging the watchdog server package will remove the persist file and all the other configuration files.

 ### MicroDAQ

 It also possible to aquire parameters of the watchdog in a file, produced by the `MicroDAQ` module from `ApplicationCore`.
 In order to enable this feature the  `WatchdogServerConfig.xml` file needs to be cahnged accordingly.

     <variable name="enableMicroDAQ" type="int32" value="1" />

+If MicroDAQ is enabled the collected data are stored in `/var/lib/chimeratk/watchdog-server/uDAQ`.
+In order to change this location put a symbilc link named `uDAQ` there.
+If you upgrade the watchdog server the uDAQ folder will be kept, whereas in case of removing the watchdog server package the folder or symlink `uDAQ` is removed too.

 ## Watchdog server service
 The watchdog server will be started automatically after the package is installed if systemd is available on the host system.